SuperDARN/DDWG/charter.md

 Previously, a mailing list set up by Julian Thornhill, maintained by Leicester University, was used.
 That list address was <darn-ddwg@ion.le.ac.uk>.

-A person wishing to subscribe to the DDWG emailing list should contact the Chair (or co-Chairs) or the current PI institution’s member about subscribing to this list.
+A person wishing to subscribe to the DDWG emailing list should contact the Chair Ma Fuli (mafuli007@nssc.ac.cn) or the current PI institution’s member about subscribing to this list.
 Subscribing to the list should be only at the approval of the Chair (or co-Chairs) so that they are aware of an addition or change within a PI institution.

+If someone encounter problems with downloading the files or have no idea of how to get access to the SuperDARN data, you could contact the Chair Ma Fuli (mafuli007@nssc.ac.cn) to get some help.

 ## Responsibilities